 Jay graduated with high honors from UC Berkeley, where he returned in 2008 to give the English department’s valedictory address.
 As an undergraduate he also worked full time as a reporter and editor for Berkeley's student-run daily newspaper.
 He spent his senior year in a prestigious literature program at Trinity College in Dublin.

 Prior to teaching, Jay lived and worked on an organic farm outside Portland.
-He has a passion for agriculture and the means by which people nourish themselves.
+Known to neighbors as Farmer Jay, he has a passion for agriculture and the means by which people nourish themselves.
 He is an avid cyclist and has ridden his bike across swaths of North America, Europe and China.
+Most recently, he spent two months riding from his house in North Portland to downtown Manhattan (check out his blog at www.thebikingjay.com).

 Morgan graduated from Kenyon College as a double major in English and Spanish, specializing in translation.
 A Portland native, she attended Lincoln High School and can speak to the culture and quirks of the Portland community and the pros and cons of going to college across the country.
 She is thrilled to be back teaching on her home turf.